atom/apm/README.md

 ## Installing

 apm is bundled and installed automatically with Atom.

-You can run the _Atom > Install Shell Commands_ menu option to install it again if you aren't able to run it from a terminal.
+On a Mac you can run the _Atom > Install Shell Commands_ menu option to install it again if you aren't able to run it from a terminal.

+On Windows you will need to add it too your path enviroment variable youself, from commandline run
+>set path=%path%;%localappdata%\atom\app-**atom version**\resources\app\apm\bin

 ## Building
   * Clone the repository